rajsinghbagri/rajsinghbagri.github.io/README.md

 ## Hey Welcome!

-I am final year UG student at IIT Bombay.
+I am Raj Singh Bagri an IITB Alumni & Tech/SAAS enthu guy.
 <br>
 A product & strategy person with a strong business orientation.
 Product strategy to improve customer/user experience & NPS in the growth phase startups and large organizations.
 Eager to solve problems in a fast-paced environment.
 <br>